krokhale/cohort-14a-capstone-web/README.md

 > ~~Add the functionality to show the updated questions list once the question has been created.~~

-> Add accordion to display the question list.
-Use the ant design accordion.
+> ~~Add accordion to display the question list.
+Use the ant design accordion.~~

 > Make sure that the "QUESTIONS" text does not show up if there are no questions to show when you select a category.

-> Once you select a particular question panel.
-User should be able to see the answers list for that question
+> ~~Once you select a particular question panel.
+User should be able to see the answers list for that question~~

 > User should be able to click on a new answer button for each question and create a question

+> When a user creates an answer, you should be able to update the answer list for the question HINT: as simple as calling fetchAnswers again

+> nice to have: sort the questions by createdAt

 > ~~Write code to fetch questions for a particualr category.~~